rastri-dey/RoboND_Home_Service_Robot/README.md

 # RoboND_Home_Service_Robot

 This project is the final project of the Udacity Robotics Software Engineering Nanodegree Program.
-The project includes creation of several ROS packages supported by ROS libraries to simulate a home service robot for performing pick up and drop off operation in a built in Gazebo environment.
+The project includes creation of several ROS packages supported by ROS libraries to simulate a home service robot for performing pick up and drop off operation in a Gazebo environment.

 ## Installation & Build
 ### ROS Kinetic